muratk3n/thirdwave/en/tweets/2019/week39.md

 path is to deal with that, cant go back to convent, cant control, wont like being controlled, etc.

-The problem is, BJ, EU is not your fucking convent.
+The problem is EU is not your fucking convent BJ.
 Whatever odd feels u associate with this org are unfounded.

 "@JimMFelton